KamilGorzynski/Worker/readme.md

 # Worker

-Simply http server base on Django Rest Framework.
+Simply http server based on Django Rest Framework.
 Application contains worker which periodically calls urls from database.
 Responses stored as requests history.

 ## Project is created with: